Soft Pneumatic Grippers: Topology optimization, 3D-printing and Experimental validation: Optimized PneuNet design

 \subsection{2D Performance comparison}

 This section provides a comparative study of the performances of the optimized and conventional chambers.
-These chambers are subjected to the same internal pressure/pneumatic loads and have the same boundary conditions in ABAQUS.
+These chambers are subjected to the same internal pressure/pneumatic loads and are modeled with identical boundary conditions in ABAQUS.
 Both geometric and material nonlinearities with plane-stress conditions are considered.
-The 3D arms of SPG are printed using \textit{Elastic 50A Resin V2}~\cite{FormlabsElastic50A2024}, a soft, rubber-like elastic.
+The 3D arms of SPG are printed using \textit{Elastic 50A Resin V2}, a soft, rubber-like elastic.
 Thus, the Ogden hyperelastic material model that captures highly nonlinear stress-strain relations and is well-suited for rubber-like elastic material, is employed~\cite{yao2022generalized}.
 The strain energy function $W$ of the material is defined as~\cite{abaqus2024}